-Marketplaces can be open – like Amazon or eBay – or closed.
-Closed marketplaces are more common, with retailers curating the sellers on their platform.
-These includes the likes of B&Q, Next, Macy’s and many more.
+Marketplaces can be open, like Amazon or eBay, or closed which are more common, with retailers curating the sellers on their platform.
+These include the likes of B&Q, Next, Macy’s, and many more.

 What is a 3P marketplace?

-3P Marketplace stands for third-party marketplace.
-It means that retailers are able to sell their products directly to their customers from their own branded storefront on a larger ecommerce website such as Amazon or Walmart.
+A 3P Marketplace allows retailers to sell their products directly to customers from their own branded storefront on a larger ecommerce website such as Amazon or Walmart.
 Just as in a physical market, the sales contract is between the buyer and the seller.
 The marketplace itself is merely the facilitator of the transaction.
-After all, it probably wouldn’t happen if the marketplace didn’t exist as neither the customer nor seller would be in attendance.

 On a 3P marketplace, sellers generally manage everything to do with the sale.
 This includes any customer service issues and shipping.
-As 3P marketplaces have grown, some offer their own fulfilment services to help sellers.
-These include the likes of Amazon Fulfilment Center - Amazon takes control of that part of the process in exchange for a fee.
+However, as 3P marketplaces have grown, some offer their own fulfilment services, such as Amazon, in exchange for a fee.

 What are the advantages of selling on a 3P marketplace?

 The main advantage of selling on a 3P marketplace is maintaining control of everything to do with your products.
 The most important of these is being in sole charge of pricing.
-If others discount similar products, your brand can quickly keep up with market movements.
-Alternatively, a company can create sales of poorly performing products at will, especially with a tool such as Label Manager.
+If other sellers discount similar products, your brand can quickly keep up with market movements.
+Alternatively, a company can create sales of poorly performing products at will, especially with a tool such as Intelligent Reach's Label Manager.

 It isn’t just pricing that matters either.
 Brands can maintain a focus on their product data, including imagery and descriptions.
 If a product has low impressions, A/B testing product titles is something easily achievable when selling on a 3P marketplace.
 This isn’t the case with 1P marketplaces (see below).